circuitscan/circuitscan/README.md

 - [ ] add support for noir verifiers too
 - [ ] ddos protection! / account system
 - [ ] api for programmatic verification / command in circomkit fo ci
-- [ ] allow for contract name changes?
+- [ ] what differences are allowable? / testing on circuit verifiers in the wild
 - [x] form for submitting a proof to be verified
 - [x] auto-include circomlib files in selector
 - [ ] fork/create new circuit